jensengrouppsu/chemPackage/README.md

 # chemPackage
-Python package created to manipulate NWChem input and output files
+Python package created to manipulate NWChem and ADF input and output files along with plain XYZ files

 ## Dependencies
 As of now, the only dependency outside the normal realm of packages like numpy is *natsort*.
 This package can be found and installed through pip or conda